-What Spark Plug to Use for Lawn Mower-In 2020 Era!
+What Spark Plug to Use for Lawn Mower?

-Well, worry not because I have got you covered.
-This piece of writing will guide you to choose the perfect spark plug and will address a few other queries relating to spark plugs.
+Well, worry not because we have got you covered.
+This piece of writing will guide you- how to choose right spark plug and will address a few other queries relating to choosing lawn mower spark plugs.

-Identifying the Bad Spark Plug- First Things First
+Identifying the Bad Spark Plugs- First Thing First

 You may be wondering how to know if it is time to change the spark plug.
 When the plug of your engine goes bad, you will face different kinds of issues with running the machine.